mojochao/manifestus/docs/README.md

 # manifestus

-`manifestus` is a tool to render Kubernetes resource manifests for application stack workloads from various sources of Kubernetes resource manifests defined in a single, loaded *Renderfile* configuration.
+`manifestus` is a CLI to render Kubernetes resource manifests for application stack workloads from various sources of Kubernetes resource manifests defined in a single, loaded *Renderfile* configuration.